Radiological Technology (BPRA800)

 About the Radiological Technology Bridging Program:

-This Program has been specifically designed to help prepare internationally-educated Medical Radiological (X-ray) Technologists for the national certification examination.
+The Radiological Technology Bridging Program at the Michener Institute of Education at UHN has been specifically designed to help prepare internationally educated Medical Radiological (X-ray) Technologists for the national certification examination.
 In this intensive fifteen (15) week course, you will review core theory components and obtain thorough preparation to write the CAMRT certification exam.
-This Program integrates practical and didactic learning and consists of both online theory review and simulated clinical and practical hands-on in-class labs and assessments.
-All hands-on labs are offered in-class at The Michener Institute during full-day weekend sessions.
+This Program, offered in a hybrid format -online and in-class, integrates didactic and practical learning through theory review and simulated clinical and practical hand-on in-class labs and assessments at the Michener Institute during full-day weekend sessions.

 Questions about the Radiological Technology Bridging Program at Michener that are not discussed below?
 Please contact bridging@michener.ca